Fix These 7 Crucial Missteps to Win the Net Interest Margin Battle—Emmerich Can Help

 They say things like, “We can do this deal as long as we match the rate—and if we don’t we may as well say goodbye to this relationship.”
-Well, they’re right….but they’re right only because they got you into the jam by not bringing value to the deal and only getting in at renewal time when they’re up against three other desperate competitors.
+Well, they’re right… but they’re right only because they got you into the jam by not bringing value to the deal and only getting in at renewal time when they’re up against three other desperate competitors.
 Wrong.
 Wrong.
 Wrong!

 What’s funny here is that I know 80 percent of those reading now think I’ve lost it.
 “How can you possibly ever create hundreds of thousands?
-Don’t you understand, we’re a commodity?”
+Don’t you understand we’re a commodity?”

-But what they’re missing (and it’s right under their noses) is that there is a new breed of bankers who do understand how to bring that kind of value and regularly do business with premium pricing without the customer even blinking when asking for 50 to 150 basis points more.
+But what they’re missing—and it’s right under their noses—is that there is a new breed of bankers who do understand how to bring that kind of value and regularly do business with premium pricing without the customer even blinking when asking for 50 to 150 basis points more.

-There are people who can influence, they can persuade, they have great follow-up, and they show they care and are flawless at executing a sales process that doesn’t feel like sales.
+There are people who can influence: they can persuade, they have great follow-up, and they show they care and are flawless at executing a sales process that doesn’t feel like sales.
 Without the proper emotional intelligence scores, the chance of that happening is slim to none.
-See the article that explains this in depth.
+See our article that explains this in depth.
 (There’s only one proven emotional intelligence assessment correlated to banking sales—to request a free trial click here.)

-In many banks, there is that one person who stops all progress on what needs to happen.
+In many community banks, there is that one person who stops all progress on what needs to happen.
 In some banks, it is the CFO or the CLO who, for ego reasons, pounds his chest and says, “I can do it myself.”
 Of course, if he could, then why isn’t the NIM above 4.5 now, and why is loan growth slow and filled with “iffy” credits that get accepted when “the funnel is slim?”
 And the funnel is always slim.

 If you want to predict the future, look to the past.

 Now, it’s not their fault.
 They just don’t know how to do it.
-But, for many, it’s embarrassing to admit, so they pound harder and try all the “old school” approaches that haven’t worked in decades.
+But for many, it’s embarrassing to admit, so they pound harder and try all the “old school” approaches that haven’t worked in decades.